batect/batect/docs/tips/Proxies.md

   provided for them

-This last point is the most relevant to proxy settings - as `http_proxy`, `https_proxy`, `no_proxy` etc. are defined as pre-defined build arguments, we can pass the host's proxy settings into the build environment as build arguments.
+This last point is the most relevant to proxy settings - as `http_proxy`, `https_proxy`, `no_proxy` etc. are defined as pre-defined build arguments, we can pass the host's proxy environment variables into the build environment as build arguments.

-batect automatically propagates any proxy settings configured on the host as build arguments unless the `--no-proxy-vars` flag is passed to `batect`.
+batect automatically propagates any proxy environment variables configured on the host as build arguments unless the `--no-proxy-vars` flag is passed to `batect`.

 Note that build arguments are not persisted in the image - they exist only as environment variables at build time.
 Furthermore,